SudeepRShetty/SudeepRShetty/README.md

 - 👋 Hi, I’m @SudeepRShetty
 - 👀 I’m interested in Artifical Intelligence And Machine Learning,Mern Stack , Data analysis.
-- 🌱 I’m currently learning Mern Stack.
+- 🌱 I’m currently currently working as Generative AI Engineer In Tokyo,Japan
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI Product Management, Data science
-- 📫 How to reach me ...

 <!---
 SudeepRShetty/SudeepRShetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.